SkillsFundingAgency/das-roatp-functions/README.md

 ### Apply File Extract

 No specific configuration - runs as Service Bus trigger function.
 See `"DASServiceBusConnectionString"` and `"ApplyFileExtractQueue"` for Service Bus information.

-### File Extract

-No specific configuration - run as Timer Trigger function.
-See `"FileExtractSchedule"` for schedule.